Holy door

 The Holy Door by Vico Consorti, cast by Ferdinando Marinelli Artistic Foundry of Florence, is the northernmost entrance of Saint Peter's Basilica in the Vatican.
-It is currently open for the 2025 Jubilee.
+It will next be opened for the 2033 Jubilee.

 Rear of the Holy Door.
 Contained inside are several medals and canonical documents from the Pontificate during which the door was last opened.
-Having been shut since the end of the Extraordinary Jubilee of Mercy, the door was reopened on 24 December 2024 for the 2025 Jubilee.
+Having been shut since the end of the Extraordinary Jubilee of Mercy, the door was reopened on 24 December 2024 for the 2025 Jubilee, and has been closed since 6 January, 2026.

 A Holy Door (Porta Sancta) is traditionally an entrance portal located within the Papal major basilicas in Rome.
 The doors are normally sealed by mortar and cement from the inside so that they cannot be opened.
 They are ceremonially opened during Jubilee years designated by the Pope, for pilgrims who enter through those doors to piously gain the plenary indulgences attached with the Jubilee year celebrations.

 In October 2015, Pope Francis expanded the tradition by having each Latin Catholic diocese throughout the world designate one or more local Holy Doors during the Extraordinary Jubilee of Mercy, so that Catholics could gain the plenary indulgences granted during the Jubilee year without having to travel to Rome.